knice/inquiry.ucsc.edu/source/_articles/2020-21/robotic-etiquette.md

 little room for human passengers.
 The same happens in hospital corridors, where robots bother staff by hogging space.
 "Most humans know it's not polite to do that.
-We use interactive behavior programming to help people help robots do the right thing---it's basically teaching them social skills," Takayama said.
+We use interactive behavior programming to help people help robots do the right thing&mdash;it's basically teaching them social skills," Takayama said.

 As might be expected, people warm up to robots that behave more like